Savage's Player Bio

-Matt Savage, one of the top golfers in Seminole history, is in his first season as an assistant coach for the men's and women's golf programs at Florida State.
+Savage is one of the top golfers in Seminole history.
 He earned All-America honors in 2007, was the first player in school history to earn All-ACC honors three times, played on one NCAA Championship final and four NCAA Regional Championship teams and led the Seminoles to the first ACC Championship in school history in 2008.
 Savage closed his career in 2009 with a 73.09 scoring average in 44 career tournaments - the fifth best average in school history.

 Savage was one of the building blocks of the Seminole men's program under Director of Golf Trey Jones from 2006 through his graduation from Florida State in 2009.
 The Seminoles were nationally ranked during each of his four seasons and finished the 2008 season ranked 11th after winning the ACC Championship for the first time in school history.
 The Seminoles were ranked as high as No. 7 nationally and earned a No. 3 seed in the NCAA West Regional Championship in 2008.